mackawara/codewars/README.md

 # codewars
-This is where i keep updates of my codewars challes update
+This is where i keep updates of my codewars challenges update